sohom2004/code-summarizer-example/README.md

-# Code Summarizer
+# Code Summarizer (Python Version)

-A command-line tool that summarizes code files in a given directory using Gemini Flash 2.0.
-Now with MCP server support for integration with LLM tools!
+A Python command-line tool that summarizes code files using Gemini Flash 2.0, with MCP server support for integration with AI agents like Claude, Cursor, and Cline!

+This Python version is designed to help you learn MCP servers and agentic AI concepts with clear, well-commented code.

 ## Features